stalyndc/thenewslog/Update.md

 STRUCTURE & FEATURE FEEDBACK
+⚠️ Update (Oct 2025): The Live Stream surface has been deprecated.
+Keep Daily Edition as the primary public view; any Live Stream references below remain for historical context only.
 🗓 1.
 Clarify “Daily Edition” vs “Live Stream”

 Right now they’re showing the same list because your backend is likely pulling the same table (curated_links or items).